Irenexzwen/BIOE183/Tutorial3_Mapping_and_qualification.md

 ```

-## 5.Align to the trasctriptome and quantification using alignment-free method
+## 5.Align to the transcriptome and quantification using alignment-free method
 We will use kallisto to do pseudoalignment.
 ```Shell